 Honda today celebrated the start of mass production of the all-new 2019 Honda Insight in Indiana, announcing $61.5 million in new capital investment in Indiana and Ohio for production of the latest in Honda’s growing portfolio of electrified vehicles.
-The launch of the stylish and sophisticated Insight at Honda Manufacturing of Indiana (HMIN) reflects Honda’s increasing investment in the production of electrified vehicles in America.
+The launch of the stylish and sophisticated Insight at Indiana Auto Plant (IAP) reflects Honda’s increasing investment in the production of electrified vehicles in America.

 Honda previously announced its intention that two-thirds of its global auto sales will be electrified by around 2030.
 Under this Honda Electrification Initiative, the company plans to introduce electrified powertrains to virtually all of its core models in the years ahead.

 “The new Honda Insight exemplifies our growing investment in the production of electrified vehicles in America and our associates in Indiana are proud to play a key role in this initiative,” said Isao Matsuzaki, president of Honda Manufacturing of Indiana.
 “As the lead plant for Insight production globally, we are committed to delivering the quality and reliability that our customers expect.”